Sarah-C/M5Stack_Core_RickRoll_WiFi/README.md

 Earlier versions of the library function were easily patched by removing the type checks, but more recent (July 2021+) builds have obscured the assembly making it much harder to patch.
 As a result - there's no current library patch that re-enables the freedom of esp_wifi_80211_tx().

 Just compile and upload this sketch.
-Whenever the Core is turned on it produces several fake SSID's (WiFi access points) that produce the song lyrics:
+Whenever the Core is turned on it produces several fake SSID's (WiFi access points) on any WiFi receivers in range, that produces the following song lyrics:
 ```cpp
 const char *rick_ssids[] = {
   "01 Never gonna give you up",